Cormet de Roselend: Details of climb

 On the north-western side, starting from Beaufort, the climb is 20.3 km long.
-Over this distance, the climb is 1227 m. (an average percentage of 6.0%), with the steepest sections at 10.0%.
+Over this distance, the climb is 1227 m. (an average percentage of 6.0%), with the steepest sections at 9.06%.

-From Bourg-Saint-Maurice to the south-east, the Cormet de Roselend is 19.35 km long.
+From Bourg-Saint-Maurice to the south-east, the Cormet de Roselend is 19.3 km long.
 Over this distance, the climb is 1154 m. (an average percentage of 6.0%), with the steepest sections at 8.9%.

 Appearances in Tour de France

-The pass was first included in the Tour de France in 1979 and has since featured 13 times, most recently in stage 9 of the 2021 Tour de France.
+The pass was first included in the Tour de France in 1979 and has since featured 16 times, most recently in stage 19 of the 2025 Tour de France.

-One of the most memorable years for the Cormet de Roselend was the 1996 Tour de France.
-It was just before the summit on the Cormet de Roselend that Frenchman Stéphane Heulot cracked, lost the Maillot Jaune and bowed out of the race.
+In the 1996 Tour de France, just before the summit on the Cormet de Roselend, Frenchman Stéphane Heulot cracked, lost the Maillot Jaune and bowed out of the race.
 It was also on the Cormet de Roselend that Johan Bruyneel overshot a fast left-hand bend and disappeared over the edge, as he descended towards Bourg-St-Maurice.
-Spectators feared the worst but thankfully Bruyneel managed to climb back up, apparently unscathed.
+Spectators feared the worst but Bruyneel managed to climb back up, apparently unscathed.